DIAGNijmegen/website-content/content/pages/vacancies/deep-learning-lung-immune-therapy.md

 ## Tasks

 To develop a framework based on the synergy of digital pathology and AI for accurate classification of the tumor immune microenvironment of non-small cell lung cancer to allow personalization of (neo-adjuvant) immune therapy.
-Multiple students projects are available in the context of this research.
+Multiple student projects are available in the context of this research.
 Contact the supervisor of this project for more information about availability of projects.

 ## Requirements